Skai Chan - Freelance Photographer

 Setting up of his photography Facebook page and website helped a lot when it came to publicity.
 He got to meet more great people and things looked promising.

 When he realised the limitation of his equipment, he started upgrading them.
 After replacing some of them due to wear and tear, he began to realise that he needed to make money in order to continue with his passion.
 He began pricing himself humbly to his experience.
 He had no intention to play "price war" with other photographers and his worst nightmare was to spoil the market rates, although he did not check out rates from other talents.
 Soon, friends, clients and various talents started boosting his confidence, and he realised the high value of his work and that the extra effort he put in for each shoot was amazingly great and priceless.
+He put all his income back into equipment and lived a very tough life as a photographer who was trying to survive in the heavily congested trade.

 It is not just photography skill that requires him to explore on.
 He soon realises he has to learn to educate clients on their expectations as well, which is often "mission impossible".
 The thing that hurts him a lot is the fact that most people are simply looking at prices.
 He often wastes a lot of time to reply insincere enquiries.
 He is, however, lucky to have met many clients who appreciate him and his work and some have even given him tips.